 - Apologise: if they weren’t happy with the service then apologise.
 You don’t have to acknowledge you were in the wrong, just acknowledge that the customer isn’t happy

-- Refer to your process: give others confidence that their is a process relating to the customers issue.
-If there isn’t a process or resolution in place for this type of issue, then let the user know that their will be a ‘review’ conducted and appropriate steps taken if necessary
+- Refer to your process: give others confidence that there is a process relating to the customer’s issue.
+If there isn’t a process or resolution in place for this type of issue, then let the user know that there will be a ‘review’ conducted and appropriate steps taken if necessary

 - Empathise: Let them know that you feel really bad about the situation

 - Move the conversation: try to shift the conversation out of the public forum and into a private space such as by email, phone or in person